 The hugely popular compilation series Now That's What I Call Music! has teased some big plans to celebrate its 100th album release this year.

-Coming in July 2018, the Now brand - led by Joint MD Peter Duckworth - will be marking the occasion with a series of live concerts, a reissue of the very first Now album and asking the public to help them assemble the ultimate greatest hits collection.
+Released on July 20 2018, the Now brand - led by Joint MD Peter Duckworth - will be marking the occasion with a series of live concerts, a reissue of the very first Now album and asking the public to help them assemble the ultimate greatest hits collection.

 "Now 100 next July will be a landmark moment in popular culture," Peter told inews "We’re planning live events like a NOW 80s concert, other themed shows and television specials.”